Table of Contents

 Q3.
 What is the application process?

 Answer – You can apply to George Brown College by visiting the Ontario Colleges website and submitting an online application.
-You must also submit your documentation to Ontario Colleges to be confirmed and forwarded to George Brown College after you have completed your application and also pay to Ontario Colleges.
+After completing your application and paying to Ontario Colleges, you must submit your documentation to Ontario Colleges to be confirmed and forwarded to George Brown College.

 Q4.
 What is George Brown College’s contact number?